paradigmxyz/mesc/SPECIFICATION.md

 - Every endpoint name specified in `RpcConfig.default_endpoint` and in `RpcConfig.network_defaults` must exist in `RpcConfig.endpoints`.
 - These key-value structures can be easily represented in JSON and in most common programming languages.
 - Each `chain_id` should be represented using either a decimal string or a hex string.
 Strings are used because chain id's can be 256 bits and most languages do not have native 256 bit integer types.
 For readability, decimal should be used for small chain id values and hex should be used for values that use the entire 256 bits.
-- Names of endpoints, networks, and profiles should not include spaces or any other symbols beyond: dashes, underscores, periods.
+- Names of endpoints, networks, and profiles should be composed of characters that are either alphanumeric, dashes, underscores, or periods.
+Names should be at least 1 character long and should not be entirely numeric, to distinguish them from chain_ids.

 ##### Metadata